emidah/co2-finder/README.md

 (Although these responses match, it isn't obvious they do as they are derived from separate datasets.)

 The frontend is built with create-react-app.
 It mostly combines react-select and graph.js.

+## How does it stay updated?

+In its current state, the app depends on Heroku's 24 hour restart cycle for reloading its data into memory.
+If at the time of restart the World Bank API is not available, a backup is loaded instead.